Christian group draws more than 2,000 ready to rock, praise

 Nichole laughed, adding, “She can sing all the songs on that station.”

-Connor Grassel, 18, of Dubuque, was among a group sitting in the bleachers facing the stage.
-He said the friends were all longtime Casting Crowns fans.
+Connor Grassel, 18, of Dubuque, was in a group sitting in the bleachers facing the stage.
+He said the friends were longtime Casting Crowns fans.

 “I really like the simplistic message (the band) sends,” he said.
 “The message they’re conveying is something that people can understand, even nonbelievers can understand, and it just really gets you in a good mood.”